 Pioneers of hard rock and what became known as heavy metal, Birmingham’s doom-laden quartet have had such a major influence on rock music they deserve a metal statue the size of Big Ben.
 Instead they must be satisfied with a meteor storm of honours and tributes from all over the rock universe.
-From their startling self-titled 1970 debut through the classics Paranoid and Volume 4, to 2013’s surprisingly vital 13, the Sabs have turned deafening lo-fi guitar-drenched thunder into an art-form.
-Many consider their first half-dozen albums essential.
-That’s six straight albums, all resoundingly powerful and consistently enjoyable.
+Loved by fans for their uncompromising, monolithic sound, Black Sabbath were dismissed or even derided by critics.
+Yet over time their catalogue has been reassessed for its potency and influence.
+From their startling self-titled 1970 debut through the classics Paranoid, Master of Reality, and Volume 4, to 2013’s surprisingly vital 13, the Sabs have turned deafening lo-fi guitar-drenched thunder into an art-form.
+Many consider their first quartet of albums essential, and there was plenty that followed: all resoundingly powerful and reliably heavy.
 Thor would approve.